 Kebab purely stands for “fried meat” or barbecued in Arabic and it can include meats, fish or vegetables, or combinations of them properly marinated and spiced.
 When we think of kebab we usually think of skewers but kebabs can also simply refer to barbecued food served on a plate.

 Traditionally, kebabs on skewers are called shishlik for the shish or metal skewer in which they are served.
 The word was introduced in the Russian language.
 The most common kebab is made of lamb and the differences between most kebab types lies in the marinade.

 A delicious sort of thick savory pancake filled with meats, cheese or vegetables like spinach along with yogurt mixed with coriander, fennel and sumac.
 Traditional qutab is not a simple pancake and the dough is made in a similar way to the Indian prata by combining several layers of cooked dough.
 They are truly delicious but also very rich as they tend to be cooked with lots of butter.

 Dushbaras are some of the most delicious Azeri dishes.
-They are tiny little meat dumplings similar to the Nepalese, Bhutanese or Mongolian momo or the Japanese gyoza in flavour but resembling the Italian ravioli in shape.
+They are tiny little meat dumplings similar to the Nepalese, Bhutanese or Mongolian momo, the Japanese gyoza or Korean mandu in flavour, but resembling the Italian ravioli in shape.
 In Azerbaijan they are smaller and the dumpling dough is thicker.
 They are also usually served warm in a vegetable broth.

 Badambura is slightly less sweet than pakhlava and has no honey so it is less sticky as well.
 It is filled with plain ground sugar, almonds (badam in Azeri language), cardamom and vanilla so it is definitively filling too.